-This blog aims to stimulate educator’s thinking about the digital evolution of schooling, the transformation occurring and the profound implications that flow for schooling globally when schools move to a digital operational base.
+This website aims to stimulate educator’s thinking about the digital evolution of schooling, the transformation occurring and the profound implications that flow for schooling globally when schools move to a digital operational base.

 For most associated with schooling, and seemingly most in leadership roles today, schools are somehow perceived to be largely immutable organisations, that will continue operating as paper based institutions basically in the same way they have for the last century or more.
 Underpinning virtually all school planning and operations is still a sense of constancy and continuity.